KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found 'Magic Mirror' in file `MMM-Quotable.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'node-fetch' in file `README.md`: Replace it with built-in fetch.
 4. Recommendation: Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
+5. Warning: No LICENSE file.

 ## [MMM-quote-of-the-day by Sispheor](https://github.com/Sispheor/MMM-quote-of-the-day)

 1. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 2. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+3. Warning: No LICENSE file.

 ## [MMM-RaiderIO by jwcnewton](https://github.com/jwcnewton/MMM-RaiderIO)